Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/09-sssp-application/README.md

 ![top block diagram](./images/block_diagram-top.svg)

-The Alveo&trade; Data Center accelerator card U50 is the target platform for this tutorial.
+The AMD Alveo&trade; Data Center accelerator card U50 is the target platform for this tutorial.
 The following tasks are described in this tutorial:

 * Using the Vitis Graph Library L2 design the Single Source Shortest Path kernel: ```krnls_sssp```
 * Designing other kernels with C++: ```krnls_wa```, ```krnls_search```